gravitational/teleport/rfd/0021-ssh-agent-forwarding.md

 The local keys are vulnerable for the duration of any ssh connection (with a forwarded Key Agent) to a remote machine.

-This change will also potentially expose _more_ keys toi danger than the existing behaviour.
+This change will also potentially expose _more_ keys to danger than the existing behaviour.
 The existing `tsh ssh` Key Agent forwarding system exposes only the keys in the `~/.tsh` directory.
 Allowing the user to forward their own Key Agent changes that risk to _all_ keys managed by that agent by that.
 Depending on how the user invoked `tsh login`, this may also include the teleport